Thank you for your

 To import internationally advanced HSLA steel grades;

-During the period of transformation and development, China began to independently research and develop HSLA steel grades, and microalloying elements based on Nb, V, and Ti have been widely used in low-alloy steels.
+During the period of transformation and development, China began to independently research and develop HSLA steel grades, and microalloying elements based on Nb, V, and Ti have been widely used in high strength low-alloy steels.
 Since then, the desired properties of modern HSLA steels have surfaced.

-Part 2 Common uses of HSLA Steel
+Part 2 Common HSLA Steel Applications

-In the past decade, micro-alloy technology and steel grades have undergone great innovations in China, especially the development of Nb-containing (including Nb-V and Nb-Ti microalloyed steels) and Nb-treated steels, and widely used in oil and gas pipelines (X52-X70 steel), heavy-duty highways, and off-road vehicles, bridges, 32-40Kg high-strength shipbuilding, offshore structures, high-rise building structures, mining, excavation, lifting, dump trucks, railway heavy rails and auxiliary materials, automobile beams, rolling wheels, corrosion-resistant steel, containers, etc.
+In the past decade, micro-alloy technology and HSLA steel grades have undergone great innovations in China, especially the development of Nb-containing (including Nb-V and Nb-Ti microalloyed steels) and Nb-treated steels, and widely used in oil and gas pipelines (X52-X70 steel), heavy-duty highways, and off-road vehicles, bridges, 32-40Kg high-strength shipbuilding, offshore structures, high-rise building structures, mining, excavation, lifting, dump trucks, railway heavy rails and auxiliary materials, automobile beams, rolling wheels, corrosion-resistant steel, containers, etc.

 - Flat Carbon Steel